The MA thesis African Studies is a compulsory element of the MA African Studies and only open to students that have been admitted in this programme.

 Students are encouraged to select the topic of their thesis themselves, based on a seminar in the Master programme, that they followed.

-The thesis for the African Studies MA programme carries 15 ec, and as a rule will not exceed a maximum of 17,000 words including notes, bibliography and appendices.
+The thesis for the African Studies MA programme should as a rule not exceed a maximum of 17,000 words including notes, bibliography and appendices.
 The thesis is supervised by a lecturer of MA programme of African Studies.

 A thesis is an academic essay, written by the student in consultation and under supervision.
 The thesis must show that the student is capable of analysing existing literature in a critical manner, and of conducting independent research.
 Moreover, the thesis must show that the student is capable of reporting on research in an academically sound manner.